Writing for the Web

 Writing for the web demands brevity, simplicity, and accessibility.
 It's a unique skill that requires training, even for a communications expert.

-People read differently online than they do when they read print materials, and reading long paragraphs on a screen is time consuming and hurts the eyes.
+People read differently online than they do when they read print materials.

 *Scanning on the web is dictated by the: